andy4747/angeldhakal/README.md

 ## 🌟 Featured Projects

-- **[Pong Mania]** - Experience the nostalgia of the original arcade game!
-Challenge your friends or play against AI in this classic two-player game.
+- **[Pong Mania]** - Experience the nostalgia of the original pong arcade game!
+Challenge your friends in this classic two-player game.
 - **[codeangel.tech]** - My portfolio site.
 - **[Pet Connect]** - A platform to help pets find loving homes and report lost pets.